hindutva/hindutva.github.io/main/history/persons/heroes.md

 ## Preface:

-Here I list some great personalities I personally admire.
-Note: Hindu sounds are encoded in the latin alphabet using [OPTITRANS](http://sanskritnlp.appspot.com/optitrans.html).
+Here we list some great personalities we personally admire.
+Note: Hindu sounds are encoded in the latin alphabet using OPTITRANS.

 ### Definition and critique: